 Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

-A few months ago, my wife and I moved into a new home on a golf course.
-We couldn’t pass up the record low mortgage rates combined with the low costs of Houston housing.
-After moving in, I played in the golf club championship as the neighborhood revolves around the local country club and my wife and I figured it would be a good way to meet people.
+In 2020, my wife and I moved into a new home on a golf course.
+We couldn’t pass up the record low mortgage rates combined with the (then) low costs of housing.
+After moving in, I played in the golf club championship, as the neighborhood revolves around the local country club, and my wife and I figured it would be a good way to meet people.

-It’s a blue collar suburb on the outside of Houston, and the joke is that it’s a “drinking town with a golfing problem.”
+The joke in the community is that it’s a “drinking town with a golfing problem.”
+My kind of place.

 After the championship, I got to drinking at the bar with a number of the other players.
 I was the new guy, and as most conversations go, it got around to what I did for a living.
 I explained that I was the founder of Cheers, which is an “alcohol-related health company” where “we sell anything from daily liver supplements to products designed to make you feel better the day after drinking.”
 Of course, I have been in the Cheers game long enough to know to carry around samples, and so I pulled out a handful of Cheers Restore single serves from my bag and handed them around.